Your Assessment Notice and Tax Bill

 Property tax bills are mailed twice a year by the Cook County Treasurer.
 Your first installment is due at the beginning of March.
 By law, the first installment property tax bill is exactly 55% percent of the previous year's total tax amount.
 The second installment property tax bill is mailed and due in late summer; it reflects new tax rates, levies, changes in assessments and any dollars saved by exemptions for which you have qualified and applied.

-Here's an example of how a tax bill could be calculated, for a home with an estimated fair market value of $100,000 and a local tax rate of 10%.
+Here's an example of how a tax bill could be calculated, for a home with an estimated fair market value of $100,000 and a local tax rate of 8%.
 Please note the Equalized Assessed Value (EAV) is the partial value of the property.
 It is the figure on which the tax bill is calculated.
 Also note that exemptions are deducted from the EAV, which will likely lower the tax bill.
 The exemption amount is not the dollar amount by which the tax bill could be lowered.
-[Figures are approximate, based on samples of FMV, EAV and a local Tax Rate. the State Equalizer shown is current until May 2020]

 |X.10||Assessment Level (10% for residential properties)|